Milypm/private-events/README.md

 - Migrate the database: 'rails db:migrate'.
 - Start the server: 'rails server' or 'rails s'.
 - Copy/open the path given to open the project in the browser: 'http://localhost:3000/'.

+## Testing with RSpec / Capybara
+- On the command line, go to the application's root directory, and type: 'rspec'.
+- You now should see the tests outcome for unit and integration tests included in the '/spec' directory.

 ## Author
 **Mily Puente** :woman_technologist:
 - GitHub: [@Milypm](https://github.com/Milypm)